MQL4 BASICS COURSE

 }

-Remember, the key to successful debugging is to break down your code into small, manageable sections and test each one individually.
+Remember: the key to successful debugging is to break your code into small, manageable sections and test each one individually.
+This makes coding your EA much easier — and way less stressful.

 6. Optimize for Performance